 A variety of methods may be used to treat and correct eye abnormalities.
 Surgery, corrective glasses, or contact lenses may be used to help improve vision.
 In some cases, hearing aids may be used for those with hearing impairment.

-Genetic counseling will be of benefit for affected individuals and their families.
-Other treatment for Juberg-Marsidi syndrome is symptomatic and supportive.
+Genetic counseling is recommended for affected individuals and their families.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.